 For our money, the Emma Original mattress is the best mattress right now.
 Comfortable, versatile, supportive in all the right places and amazing value, it earned a full five stars in our Emma mattress review.
-It's also the proud owner of T3's Best Mattress award for both 2019 and 2020 (although in 2021 the Simba Hybrid Pro just squeaked the crown).
+It's also the proud owner of T3's Best Mattress award in both 2019 and 2020 (although in 2021 the Simba Hybrid Pro just squeaked the crown).

 The design of this medium-firm mattress is simple but effective (it's also at the top of our best memory foam mattress ranking).
 It consists of three layers of different foams: Airgocell foam on top (to mould gently to your body without trapping heat), visco-elastic memory foam in the middle (for pressure relief and support), and a firm HRX foam foundation.
 The cover features a temperature-regulating top and a breathable non-slip bottom as well as handles for rotating (you don't have to flip it), and it's removable and machine-washable, too.

 Thanks to a 2019 price drop, this mattress is now one one of the cheapest of the big-name brands, and what's more, if you keep your eyes peeled, there are regular Emma discount codes and deals to bring the price even lower.
 In short, you're looking at outrageous value for money here.